How They Made It in America:

 The book follows the “How-To” of prominent American achievers who made it big with the most odds stacked up against them: the immigrant women of the first generation.
 It explores this extreme case – what they did and how they did it.
 Fiona Citkin belongs together with her superwomen, which gives her the insights and the right to write about them.
-You will read about the hard-hitting cases of American achievement and the fundamental 7 success commandments—the enablers of success.
+You will read about the hard-hitting cases of American achievement and the fundamental 7 success values—the enablers of success.

 You, the reader, will enjoy the success stories and will also put the book subjects’ accumulated know-how to good use: the book shows how to apply their strategies, how-to tactics and direct tips—and using them as shortcuts any time you need.